collinbarrett/collinbarrett.github.io/_posts/2016-01-21-nest-woes-importance-qa.md

 a device as important as even a thermostat, and the current version of the software works, you better be real sure the hot new update you are about to push is rock solid.

 I do not intend for this to be a Nest-bashing post.
-I love the products when they work, and Tony’s team has made huge waves in the push towards a smarter home.
+I love the products when they work, and Tony's team has made huge waves in the push towards a smarter home.
 I just think that it is important to note that as our light bulbs, Crock-Pots®, and refrigerators all come online shortly, the software behind them better be rock solid.
 People can put up with a traditional computer malfunctioning from time to time, but if they are locked out of their home because their